 Public

-The remaining permits will become available to the general public for purchase on February 1, 2024, beginning at 8 a.m.
+The remaining permits will become available to the general public for purchase in February, beginning at 8 a.m.
 Arizona time.

 IMPORTANT: Once the public sale goes live, the tickets sell out almost immediately.
 BE SURE to have an account already created and a payment method saved to your account.
 This will expedite your checkout when securing tickets.